HL7/cqf-measures/pages/using-cql.md

 Snippet 4-9: Expression definition from [EXM130_FHIR-7.2.000.cql](cql/EXM130_FHIR-7.2.000.cql)

 ### 4.8.1 Negation in FHIR
+{: #negation-in-fhir}

 Two commonly used patterns for negation in quality measurement are:

 * Absence of evidence for a particular event
 * Documentation of an event not occurring, together with a reason

 For the purposes of quality measurement, when looking for documentation that a particular event did not occur, it must be documented with a reason in order to meet the intent.
 If a reason is not part of the intent, then the absence of evidence pattern should be used, rather than documentation of an event not occurring.

 To address the reason an action did not occur (negation rationale), the eCQM must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.

 The following examples differentiate methods to indicate (a) presence of evidence of an action, (b) absence of evidence of an action, and (c) negation rationale for not performing an action.
 In each case, the "action" is an administration of medication included within a value set for "Antithrombotic Therapy".

-#### Presence
+#### 4.8.1.1 Presence
+{: #presence}

 Evidence that "Antithrombotic Therapy" (defined by a medication-specific value set) was administered: